Top 15 Wonder Benefits of Eating Cloves (Syzygium aromaticum)

 11. Enhances immunity: the dried flowers of cloves are helpful to increase the count of white blood cells.

-13. Cure headache: When the mix of cloves and rock salt is taken along with milk, ensures headache relief.
+13. Cure headache: When the mix of cloves and rock salt is taken along with milk, it ensures headache relief.

 14. Obesity: The use of cloves under observation helps to delay fat accumulation in the body.